Stevens-Mark/NotFlix/README.md

 ## Objective

 After seeing numerous NetFlix clones on the internet I thought I would try to build my own version.
 I have to say I was inspired by the version done by Davide Mandelli, Th3Wall.
 Which is an amazing version !!
-Check it out
-I have tried to avoid using too many libraries, so opted to do the animations with Sass rather than motion, spring etc...
+I wanted to avoid using too many libraries, so opted to do the animations with Sass rather than motion, spring etc...
-But, I did use react-slick for the slidder, but unfortunately there are a few accessibility issues.
+But, in the end, I did use react-slick for the slidder, but unfortunately there are a few accessibility issues which I have tried to minimise as much as possible.
 I don't think it was intended to have navigational buttons inside for example...
 Also, when I checked with "AXE" it throws up some issues that are not totally correct.
-Although my "modal focus trap" worked, I finally chose to use Focus-trap-react as I found mine had a few problems with the modal animation component that I used to allow animations when unmounting the modal.
+Although my "modal focus trap" worked, I finally chose to use Focus-trap-react as I found mine had a few problems with the animation component that allows exit animations when unmounting a component).
+And finally, I used "movie-trailer" to get trailers from Youtube, instead of the videos held in the TMDB datbase, but maybe I will change this in the future, just to compare...
-And finally, although I could have used Redux for the state management, I also opted for useContext instead, simply because I haven't really used it much & thought there was no need to use Redux on this project...
+Last point, although I could have used Redux for the state management, I chose to use useContext instead, simply because I haven't really used it much & thought there was no need to use Redux on this project...
-But as the project has progressed & I have added more features I think the use of Redux would Have been better...
+But as the project has progressed & I have added more features, I think the use of Redux would have been better.
+This project has highlighted the importance of spending some time thinking about potential future features, in order to try to mimise design/feature implementation problems later.

 ## Features
 - [x] Display movies, tv shows, popular & watch list